KemalGayatri/KemalGayatri/research/notes.md

 Consider adding a README with a brief explanation of the project and setup instructions.
 Explore adding unit tests for core functionalities.

+- Add `README.md` with a project overview, installation instructions, and usage examples.
+- Implement unit tests for core functionalities to ensure code quality and maintainability.